aysenur-aydin/Password-Generator/README.md

 There are some strech goals for improvement for this project:
 1. Ability to set password length :white_check_mark: * <!-- when checkhed :white_check_mark: -->
 2. Add "copy-on-click" :white_check_mark:
-3. Toggle "symbols" and "numbers on/off" :white_large_square:
+3. Toggle "symbols" and "numbers on/off" :white_check_mark:

+EXTRAS: Uppercase and lowercase switches added.

 *Checkboxes will be checked once a task has been completed.